 A. If your cleats have a removable liner, you will have the most options for an insole that will fit well.
 If they do not have a removable liner, a full-length insole will probably still fit if you choose from the list above.
 However, if the full-length insole makes the cleats too tight you should probably choose a ¾ length insole.

 A. Not usually.
 Generally it is not good to use an insole that is soft and squishy.
 Even though they may feel good for a moment they lack support.
 They cannot hold their shape and do not provide adequate arch support in high intensity impact sports such as soccer.

 Q. What are the best cleat insoles for heel pain?

 A. There are a few good options.
 If you are looking for soccer cleat inserts for heel pain, it is important to choose an insole that has a deep heel cup in order to cradle and stabilize the heel in the shoe.
-The first four soccer insoles on the above list have a deep heel cup an would be a good choice if you have heel pain.
+Most of the soccer insoles on the above list have a deep heel cup an would be a good choice if you have heel pain.

 Q. Which insoles are the best for the pain in my forefoot?

 A. If you have pain the ball of the foot, choose an insole that has a metatarsal pad to help relieve forefoot pain and discomfort.
 The FootHealth ¾ insole (#4 listed above) has a great metatarsal pad and may be the perfect option for your soccer cleats.

 Q. How long will my cleat insoles last?

 A. It depends on how much you use them.
 Check out our post on “How Long Do Insoles Last?” for more info.